nazabucciarelli/navigator-project-solvd/README.md

 ## Set-Up

-To run this project you will need an updated version of Java.
+To run this project you will need Java installed in your machine, precisely the version 21.
 First, clone this repository in a folder of your PC.
 You have to put the following command in a terminal: